-If the price of the shares falls in the future, the writer of the option will be obliged to buy them off you.
+If the price of the shares falls in the future, the writer of the option will be obligated to buy them from you.
 If the price of the share rises, you can simply not exercise the option.
 In this strategy, the most you lose is the premium you initially paid – you’re not actually obliged to sell your shares.

 Fundamentally, you can also use a share option to simply buy yourself time.
 You can lock in the transaction price now and decide whether you want to go forward with it in the future.
 This strategy can be useful in times of high market volatility.

 If you think that the price of shares you own is going to remain flat in the future, you can also write call options to boost your income.
 With this strategy, the buyer of the option believes that prices will rise and is agreeing to buy the shares at a certain price point.